 An Average Person Eats 70,000 Particles of Microplastics Annually.

+This equals to around 100 bits of microplastics over the course of a meal.
 Additionally, people who drink only bottled water could be ingesting an additional 90,000 microplastic particles yearly.
 Plastic is in our food and even in the atmosphere.

 It Is Estimated That by the End of This Century, the Ocean Waters Will Become 150% More Acidic.